RandomAerospace/CA2-Assignment/README.md

    >This is "back end" code that has been made so that it can be referenced in multiple funcitions.
    >It uses 2 APIs, YahooFinance and Coinmarketcap(CMC).
 Yahoo finance searches for a crypto ticker when given a name.
 CMC takes that ticker and searches the livedata in it's dataset.
 CMC is used because they have a much wider range of cryptocurrencies avaiable as the barrier to entry for being listed on CMC is much lower than say, Binance, which is an exchange.

+3.Improvements on presentation of data in display crypto
+   > Cryptocurrencies can be sorted by name,market price, market cap, buy in price in both increasing and decreasing order

 3.Limitations:
    While all efforts have been put into ensuring input validation works, the current version of the program can only validate Floats, Integers, Strings but not fractions(3/4, 1/2 etc..).